piyush-kurur/piyush-kurur.github.io/contents/posts/2013-08-24-Raaz-A-cryptographic-network-library.md

 The `Eq` instance for Sha1 has comparison operator defined in such a way that it will take time independent on the number of positions they match.
-A user is then be forced by the compiler to use this equality as we will not be exposing the constructor to her.
+A user is then forced by the compiler to use this equality as we will not be exposing the constructor to her.

 # Status of the project and how to contribute